ccdexplorer/ccdexplorer-accounts-retrieval/README.md

 # CCDExplorer Accounts Retrieval

-This repo reads all accounts that exist end the of a day.
+This repo reads all accounts that exist end the of a day and stores it in `ccdexplorer-accounts`.